-A San Francisco-born curator, consultant, and project-based artist, I have over 15 years of in-depth experience in the performing and visual arts.
+A San Francisco-born curator, consultant, and project-based artist, I have about 20 years of in-depth experience in the performing and visual arts.
 Inspired by “productive discomfort” and a multiplicity of identities, my curatorial focus is on projects that push boundaries of scale, scope, medium, venue, and dialogue, and my cross-discipline personal work engages symbols, identity, communication, and the unseen.
 My projects have appeared in KQED, SF Chronicle, at YBCA, USF, JCCSF, Open Engagement, and many others.
 I sit on the board of SOMArts Cultural Center and on advisory committees for Root Division, Pro Arts, and Sites Unseen and am Founder/Director of A Simple Collective + Black & White Projects.

 Curator Statement (as of right now)

 Sometimes, a curator is simply an artist whose medium is the work or careers of other artists.
 We gather work to present together to convey an idea, a moment, a feeling.
 But our goal is more than that—just as the role of an institutional curator is to preserve and communicate a movement, artist, or idea within the context of history, the role of an independent curator is to push forward and communicate a movement, artist, or idea within the context of right now.
 I make connections through a careful gathering of works that inspire thought and dialogue.
 I want to encourage the audience to feel comfortable with being uncomfortable, to see the world around them clearly and differently, and to reflect on those things that both divide us and make us all the same.
 I am inspired when I can tie a thread from artist to artist to audience, to communicate an idea, while offering an opportunity to showcase artwork and artists I love.